cds-snc/e-briefing-app/README.md

 ## Running on device or in emulator

-Data on the device is loaded over the API on first run (and optionally updated through sync any time after).
+Data on the device is downloaded from the API on first run (and optionally updated through sync any time after).

 Before compiling to run on a device or in an emulator, you must configure the following properties in the GlobalsProvider (`src/app/providers/globals`):